 If the cap limit is extremely low, some expenditures will be shifted into fixed assets that would normally have charged been off at once, which will make short-term profits look somewhat higher.
 On the other hand, these items will still be chargd to expense eventually, so a low cap limit increases the depreciation expense in later years.

 If you set a high cap limit, there will be substantially fewer assets to record in the fixed assets register, which can reduce the work load of the accounting staff.

-However, if you set too high a cap limit, then a larger number of big-ticket purchases will be charged to expense in the current period, which tends to make month-to-month profits vary more than operating results would normally indicate.
+However, if you set too high a cap limit, a larger number of big-ticket purchases will be charged to expense in the current period, which tends to make month-to-month profits vary more than operating results would normally indicate.

-Setting a low cap limit will also create a larger fixed assets register on which your local government jurisdiction will be more than happy to charge personal property taxes, whereas an excessively high cap limit will yield so few reportable assets that it may trigger a time-consuming government tax audit.
+Setting a low cap limit will also create a larger fixed assets register on which the local government jurisdiction will be more than happy to charge personal property taxes, whereas an excessively high cap limit will yield so few reportable assets that it may trigger a time-consuming government tax audit.